Geneva Centre for Security Policy: Location

 GCSP's headquarters are in Geneva, Switzerland in the Maison de la paix building (the house of peace), which is owned by the Graduate Institute of International and Development Studies.
 It shares the building with the Graduate Institute, the Geneva International Centre for Humanitarian Demining (GICHD), and the Geneva Centre for the Democratic Control of Armed Forces (DCAF).
 It is the main element of the campus de la paix (the campus of peace).

 Activities

 GCSP's core activity is the provision of executive education and training in comprehensive international peace and security policy for mid-career diplomats, military officers, and civil servants from foreign, defence, and other relevant ministries, as well as from international organisations.
 Participants in GCSP courses come from countries of the Euro-Atlantic Partnership Council, NATO's Mediterranean Dialogue, the Istanbul Cooperation Initiative, and beyond, including South and East Asia and Africa.
 In addition to its three long-term courses (each lasting from three to nine months) offered in Geneva, the GCSP also offers tailor-made courses in Geneva, New York City, Dakar, Amman, Baku, Addis Ababa, Yerevan and Sarajevo.

 GCSP's work focuses on regional development, emerging security challenges, leadership, and crisis and conflict management.
+It also runs an incubator for new initiatives in the international relations sector, named The Creative Spark.
+Currently incubated projects include the Article 109 Coalition, an international civil society organisation calling for UN Charter reform, headed by Heba Aly.